Top 5 Skin Problems and Their Symptoms

-Some of the treatment options available include the application of topical antibiotics or antibacterials, use of retinoids, intake of oral antibiotics or oral contraceptives, chemical peels and laser treatments.
+Some of the treatment options available include the application of topical antibiotics or antibacterials, the use of retinoids, intake of oral antibiotics or oral contraceptives, chemical peels, and laser treatments.

 Atopic Dermatitis or Eczema

 Popularly known as eczema, atopic dermatitis tends to be a skin condition that can be inherited along with hay fever and asthma.
 This inflammatory skin condition often manifests as a scaly and red rash that can be so itchy.
 Generally, atopic dermatitis occurs on the face in kids and infants then may be seen behind the knees or in elbows.
 At some stage, eczema can occur on any skin part depending on the affected person’s age and his contact with environmental irritants.
 The severity of this skin condition tends to differ with age.
 While the percentage of those sufferers who are considered to have a serious case of atopic dermatitis is just around two percent in all ages, children and infants have a greater percentage with the moderate disorder than older individuals.

 Characterized by scaly and red rashes that can be itchy, psoriasis can occur in any body parts.
 This autoimmune disease can discolor the nails, make it pitted and fragile.
 While its cause is not yet known, it seems to be so very common in a number of families.
 Psoriasis has also been linked with different factors in those individuals who are predisposed to it like skin trauma, stress, streptococcal upper respiratory infection, heavy intake of alcohol, smoking, and some medications.